Updated

 If you haven’t done much food preservation and are intimidated by canning, dehydrating food is a great place to start.

-Dehydrating food is *super simple.* You just slice up your fruits and veggies, place them on the dehydrator, and flip the switch.
+Dehydrating food is CRAZY simple.
+You just slice up your fruits and veggies, place them on the dehydrator, and flip the switch.
 6-12 hours later, you have sweet treats or ingredients for winter snacks and meals, like magic!

 When we have an oversupply of plums, apples, or tomatoes, I just slice them, place them on dehydrator trays, and turn it on overnight.
 In the morning, we have tempting treats to enjoy.

 We can’t help but eat a lot of them fresh off the dehydrator, but we also put up plenty in mason jars and enjoy them throughout the winter.
+It’s one of the easiest ways to continue eating seasonally during the long winter months when nothing grows here.

 Lackluster cantaloupes are also transformed into unbelievably sweet, chewy fruit candy, and bananas kids aren’t keeping up with become delicious little dried bananas fruit leathers that even those who aren’t great fans of bananas (me, for instance) can’t get enough of.